-The A search algorithm is ill suited to dealing with problems formulated in terms of constraints.
-Researchers at Birmingham have therefore developed a generalization of A called A with bounded costs (ABC) (Alechina & Logan, 1998; Logan & Alechina, 1998), which searches for a solution that best satisfies a set of prioritized soft constraints.
+The A search algorithm is ill-suited to dealing with problems formulated in terms of constraints.
+Researchers at Birmingham have therefore developed a generalization of A called A with Bounded Costs (ABC; Alechina & Logan, 1998; Logan & Alechina, 1998), which searches for a solution that best satisfies a set of prioritized soft constraints.

 The utility of this approach and the feasibility of the ABC algorithm have been illustrated by an implemented route planner that is capable of planning routes in complex terrain satisfying a variety of constraints.
-This work was originally motivated by difficulties in applying classical search techniques to agent route planning problems.
-However, the problems they identified with utility based approaches, and the solutions they propose, are equally applicable to other search problems.
+This work was originally motivated by difficulties in applying classical search techniques to agent-route planning problems.
+However, the problems identified with utility-based approaches, and the proposed solutions, are equally applicable to other search problems.